Docs

 POST/v1/verified_person/lookup

-Call this from your backend with your secret key before loading the widget.
-If the user is already verified at the required strength, you can skip the widget entirely.
+Call this from your backend with your secret key.
+If an already-authenticated user has a credential at the required strength, you can reuse it without opening the widget.

 ParameterTypeDescription